Veams/core/README.md

 Veams.core.initialize();

-// Add plugins to the Veams system Veams.use(VeamsDOM); // VeamsDOM is important for VeamsVent Veams.use(VeamsVent, {
+// Add plugins to the Veams system
+Veams.use(VeamsDOM, {
     DOM: $
-}); // VeamsVent enhances VeamsModules and VeamsMediaQueryHandler Veams.use(VeamsLogger);
+}); // VeamsDOM is important for VeamsVent Veams.use(VeamsVent); // VeamsVent enhances VeamsModules and VeamsMediaQueryHandler Veams.use(VeamsLogger);
 Veams.use(VeamsModules);
 Veams.use(VeamsMediaQueryHandler);